WheatonWHALE/comp398/hw/hw3.md

 * Plaintext output of running your peer's driver program
 * **(new)** `review.md`
 * **(new)** A second plaintext output file of you running your peer's program

-### Part 2

-From the _Do Now_ in class, store your attempt at displaying the weather data in a file, `weather.html`, as a page on your account's `github.io` site.